wantyou365/fresco/README.md

 ## Requirements

-Fresco can be included in any Android application.
+Fresco can be included in any Android application. sdfsf

 Fresco supports Android 2.3 (Gingerbread) and later.